-Despite the long lasting effects of cultural disruption, NSW knowledge and collection gathering in communities has been building exponentially for some time.
-There is a noticeable growth in identity, self-esteem and pride amongst Aboriginal communities through identifying local heritage and culture, and through exploring related interpretative and art-based practices and resources.
+Despite the long lasting effects of cultural disruption, knowledge and collection gathering in NSW, communities have been building exponentially for some time.
+There is a noticeable growth in identity, self-esteem and pride amongst Aboriginal communities through identifying local heritage and culture, and exploring related interpretative and art-based practices and resources.

-Much of this work is led or solely done by willing, but under resourced, Aboriginal community leaders (volunteers).
+Much of this work is led or solely done by willing, but under resourced, volunteer Aboriginal community leaders.
 M&G NSW acknowledges that the comparative underdevelopment of Aboriginal owned and managed facilities in NSW requires a specific focus on grassroots organisational development in the regions, and by communities themselves embracing technology.

 Aboriginal Culture, Heritage & Arts Association